ssahani/vmdk2kvm/README.md

 **VMware → KVM/QEMU conversion, repair, and automation toolkit**

-`vmdk2kvm` is a production-oriented toolkit for migrating VMware virtual machines
-(VMDK / OVA / OVF / ESXi / vCenter) into **KVM/QEMU-bootable images**
-**without relying on boot-time luck**.
+`vmdk2kvm` is a production-oriented toolkit for migrating VMware virtual machines (VMDK / OVA / OVF / ESXi / vCenter) into **KVM/QEMU-bootable images** **without relying on boot-time luck**.

-It exists to solve the problems that appear *after* a “successful” conversion:
+This project exists to solve the problems that show up *after* a “successful” conversion:

 * broken boots
 * unstable device naming